1.1 The York University Libraries exist to meet the information needs of faculty, students and staff at this university.

 Loan periods for library materials are established to provide reasonable access to all members of the university community.

 3.1 Circulating Materials

-3.1.2 Reserve Loan: Books and other materials in Reserve collections normally may be borrowed by University borrowers for periods ranging from two hours to 3 days as determined by each Reserve unit.
+3.1.2 Reserve Loan: Books and other materials in Reserve collections normally may be borrowed by University borrowers for periods ranging from 24-hours to 3 hours as determined by each Reserve unit.
 These materials may not be renewed.

-3.1.5 Renewal: Borrowers may renew circulating materials (excluding reserves) online using the My Library Account option.
-When using online renewal, it is the responsibility of the user to confirm whether the renewal worked.
+3.1.4 Renewal: Borrowers may renew circulating materials (excluding reserves) online using the My Library Account option.
+It is the responsibility of the user to confirm whether the renewal worked.
 Renewals may not work due to renewal limits, holds, fines, etc. One can use the Check My Library account status to verify the new due dates.

-3.2.
+3.2.1.
 Non-circulating Materials, Journals, both current and retrospective (unbound and bound) do not circulate.
-In addition each of the York University Libraries contain other material which does not circulate.
-Examples are: reference books, rare books, archival material and law reports.
-The Sound and Moving Image Library, Map Library and Scott Library Microtext Collection have restricted lending policies.
+In addition, each of the York University Libraries contain other material which does not circulate.
+Examples are: reference books, rare books, archival material and print law reports, statutes, and digests.
+The Sound and Moving Image Library, Map Library, Scott Library Microtext Collection have restricted lending policies.
+The Osgoode Library Microtext collection does not circulate.
 These policy statements may be found in the regulations associated with the Lending Code.
 Some non-circulating materials may be circulated for a limited loan period upon application to and, at the discretion of, the head of that library.

 4. RETURN OF MATERIALS

 4.1 Library materials must be returned on or before the date and/ or time due.
 Material found in the stacks that are not sensitized are considered returned on the date found.